The refined class number formula for Drinfeld modules: The proof of Theorem

-\begin{proposition} The scalar extension functor is an equivalence of categories $H_S(R[Z])\to H_S(\Lambda)$.\end{proposition} \begin{proof} This result is a special case of the general result \cite[Prop.
+\begin{proposition} The scalar extension functor is an exact equivalence of categories $H_S(R[Z])\to H_S(\Lambda)$, whose inverse is the forgetful functor.\end{proposition} \begin{proof} Exactness follows from Lemma \ref{Lambdaflat} below.
+Equivalence is a special case of the general result \cite[Prop.
 V.7.5(1)]{K-book} but, for the sake of clarity and simplicity, we sketch here a more direct and explicit proof instead.
-We use Remark \ref{TMremark} (i) for both $S=\Fq[Z]$ and $S=\Fq[\![Z]\!]$.
-Namely, a finitely generated $R[Z]=\Fq[Z][G]$-module is projective if and only if it is both $\Fq[Z]$-projective and $G$-c.t., and a finitely generated $\Lambda=\Fq[\![Z]\!][G]$-module is projective if and only if it is both $\Fq[\![Z]\!]$-projective and $G$-c.t.
+We implicitly use Lemma \ref{TMremark1}(i) for both $S=\Fq[Z]$ and $S=\Fq[\![Z]\!]$.

-The inverse of the scalar extension functor is the forgetful functor, since we are dealing only with $S$-torsion modules, provided that it is a well-defined functor $H_S(\Lambda)\to H_S(R[Z])$.
-We fix an object $M$ of $H_S(\Lambda)$ and will show that $M$ also belongs to $H_S(R[Z])$.
+Since we only consider $S$-torsion modules, the inverse of the scalar extension functor is the forgetful functor, provided that it is a well-defined functor $H_S(\Lambda)\to H_S(R[Z])$.
+We fix an object $M$ of $H_S(\Lambda)$ and show that $M$ also belongs to $H_S(R[Z])$.

 Now, $M$ is necessarily finitely generated over $R[Z]$.
 The existence of a finite resolution by finitely generated projective $\Lambda$-modules also implies that $M$ is $G$-c.t.